 Why is evidence so important to the way you practice?

-The latest information about a range of current treatments
+What is the latest information about a range of current treatments?

 Get Event Alerts Set a reminder email for this event

 Success!
 You have successfully subscribed to receive updates for Mount Gambier Nurses' Conference!

 Many nurses feel a shared sense of frustration that, despite the health education they can provide, patients resist taking advice and making changes to their health.
 Are we going about health promotion in the wrong way?
 Are our needs being met rather than our patients?
 Sometimes we may be too eager to provide useful, practical tips to our patients.
 Despite our best intentions, are we failing to see what matters most to our patients?
 Is it time to use our reputation as one of the most trusted professions to go back to basics and build a meaningful relationship with our patients?
 From here, anything is possible, right?
 Let’s discuss:

 How to actually be non-judgmental (we’re all guilty)

 Motivational interviewing and how to know if your patient is ready to change their behaviour

 Chronic Disease: Does It Have to Define You?